Glossary of Accounting Terms for School Boards

 • Fixed Assets

-An asset with a life of greater than one year, or that is not expected to be realised within one year (e.g. a investment).
+An asset with a life of greater than one year.
 Most schools set a minimum value below which items are expensed rather than recorded as fixed assets.
 Commonly this is $500 or $1,000.

 • Liability